ICICLE-ai/Smartfoodshed_VA/README.md

 * [Frontend Image](https://hub.docker.com/r/tuyamei/va-frontend/)
 * [Backend Image](https://hub.docker.com/r/tuyamei/va-backend/)

+# Developer Docs
-## Deployment How-To
+## Local Deployment (with docker)
+There is a [Makefile](https://github.com/ICICLE-ai/Smartfoodshed_VA_VC1/blob/main/Makefile) in the root of this repostory and it provides utilities for docker local deployment.
+ 1. You must ensure `docker`, `docker-compose`, and `make` are installed.
+ 2. Run `make` while your current directory is the repo root.
+    - This should descibe the make targets available and their purpose, the Makefile is simple, read it to understand exactly what actions are being taken.
+ 3. To deploy, you can run `make down up`
+    - Note that `up` also runs `build`, building images and then deploying the stack via a docker-compose file.

+## CI/CD Information
-V1 and V2 Repos have github actions linked to them, these are defined in `repo:.github/workflows/<action name>.yml`.
+V1 and V2 Repos have github actions for CI/CD, these are defined in `repo:.github/workflows/<action name>.yml`.
 Currently (February 2023), when there is a new commit to to `main` branch, the action will build required images and deploy them to the Tapis Pods Service.
-More words on how it works in the actual yaml files.
+[More words on how it works in the actual yaml files located here.](https://github.com/ICICLE-ai/Smartfoodshed_VA_VC1/blob/main/.github/workflows/main-build-push-deploy-images.yml)

-## how to install
+## Local Deployment (without docker)
 git clone the repo

 cd Smartfoodshed_VA/new_gui/frontend